-Contaminants MCLG or MRDLG MCL, TT, or MRDL Your Water Violation Typical Source 1,1,1-Trichloroethane (ppb) 200 200 ND No Discharge from metal degreasing sites and other factories 1,1,2-Trichloroethane (ppb) 3 5 ND No Discharge from industrial chemical factories 1,1-Dichloroethylene (ppb) 7 7 ND No Discharge from industrial chemical factories 1,2,4-Trichlorobenzene (ppb) 70 70 ND No Discharge from textile-finishing factories 1,2-Dichloroethane (ppb) 0 5 ND No Discharge from industrial chemical factories 1,2-Dichloropropane (ppb) 0 5 ND No Discharge from industrial chemical factories Benzene (ppb) 0 5 ND No Discharge from factories; Leaching from gas storage tanks and landfills Carbon Tetrachloride (ppb) 0 5 ND No Discharge from chemical plants and other industrial activities Chlorobenzene (monochlorobenzene) (ppb) 100 100 ND No Discharge from chemical and agricultural chemical factories

-Dichloromethane (ppb) 0 5 ND No Discharge from pharmaceutical and chemical factories Ethylbenzene (ppb) 700 700 ND No Discharge from petroleum refineries Styrene (ppb) 100 100 ND No Discharge from rubber and plastic factories; Leaching from landfills Tetrachloroethylene (ppb) 0 5 ND No Discharge from factories and dry cleaners Toluene (ppm) 1 1 ND No Discharge from petroleum factories Trichloroethylene (ppb) 0 5 ND No Discharge from metal degreasing sites and other factories Vinyl Chloride (ppb) 0 2 ND No Leaching from PVC piping; Discharge from plastics factories Xylenes (ppm) 10 10 ND No Discharge from petroleum factories; Discharge from chemical factories cis-1,2-Dichloroethylene (ppb) 70 70 ND No Discharge from industrial chemical factories o-Dichlorobenzene (ppb) 600 600 ND No Discharge from industrial chemical factories p-Dichlorobenzene (ppb) 75 75 ND No Discharge from industrial chemical factories trans-1,2-Dichloroethylene (ppb) 100 100 ND No Discharge from industrial chemical factories
+Contaminants MCLG or MRDLG MCL, TT, or MRDL Your Water Violation Typical Source 1,1,1-Trichloroethane (ppb) 200 200 ND No Discharge from metal degreasing sites and other factories 1,1,2-Trichloroethane (ppb) 3 5 ND No Discharge from industrial chemical factories 1,1-Dichloroethylene (ppb) 7 7 ND No Discharge from industrial chemical factories 1,2,4-Trichlorobenzene (ppb) 70 70 ND No Discharge from textile-finishing factories 1,2-Dichloroethane (ppb) 0 5 ND No Discharge from industrial chemical factories 1,2-Dichloropropane (ppb) 0 5 ND No Discharge from industrial chemical factories Benzene (ppb) 0 5 ND No Discharge from factories; Leaching from gas storage tanks and landfills Carbon Tetrachloride (ppb) 0 5 ND No Discharge from chemical plants and other industrial activities Chlorobenzene (monochlorobenzene) (ppb) 100 100 ND No Discharge from chemical and agricultural chemical factories Dichloromethane (ppb) 0 5 ND No Discharge from pharmaceutical and chemical factories Ethylbenzene (ppb) 700 700 ND No Discharge from petroleum refineries Styrene (ppb) 100 100 ND No Discharge from rubber and plastic factories; Leaching from landfills Tetrachloroethylene (ppb) 0 5 ND No Discharge from factories and dry cleaners Toluene (ppm) 1 1 ND No Discharge from petroleum factories Trichloroethylene (ppb) 0 5 ND No Discharge from metal degreasing sites and other factories Vinyl Chloride (ppb) 0 2 ND No Leaching from PVC piping; Discharge from plastics factories Xylenes (ppm) 10 10 ND No Discharge from petroleum factories; Discharge from chemical factories cis-1,2-Dichloroethylene (ppb) 70 70 ND No Discharge from industrial chemical factories o-Dichlorobenzene (ppb) 600 600 ND No Discharge from industrial chemical factories p-Dichlorobenzene (ppb) 75 75 ND No Discharge from industrial chemical factories

+Contaminants MCLG or MRDLG TT, or Your Typical Source trans-1,2-Dichloroethylene (ppb) 100 100 ND No Discharge from industrial chemical factories

-Unit Descriptions Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter ( $\mu$ g/L) pCi/L pCi/L: picocuries per liter (a measure of radioactivity) NTU NTU: Nephelometric Turbidity Units.
-Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system.
-NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.
+Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ррb ppb: parts per billion, or micrograms per liter ( $\mu$ g/L) pCi/L pCi/L: picocuries per liter (a measure of radioactivity) NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.

-Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 MRDL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level
+MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level prepared for the City of McGrath by the TCC Office of Environmental Health, enahan (907) 452-8251 ext.
+3435

-For more information please contact:
+For more information at the City of McGrath please contact: